 Most of all homework should be an opportunity for families to share in the learning of their children and needs to be a positive and affirming experience.

 We offer an after school Study Centre funded by the Ministry of Education.
 Children receive some one on one homework support, reading, ICT and social time.
-All students receive a drink and food snacks.
+Students will receive afternoon tea snacks.

 NB Homework should be a positive experience for everyone concerned.